Hornets vs. Wizards Prediction & Picks - November 22

 Hornets vs. Wizards Prediction & Picks: Line, Spread, Over/Under - November 22

-The Washington Wizards (2-11) will attempt to end a six-game losing streak when they hit the road to take on the Charlotte Hornets (4-9) on Wednesday, November 22, 2023 at Spectrum Center as 3.5-point underdogs.
-The matchup airs at 7:00 PM ET on BSSE and MNMT2.
+The Washington Wizards (2-11) are underdogs (+4.5) as they attempt to end a six-game losing streak when they visit the Charlotte Hornets (4-9) at 7:00 PM ET on Wednesday, November 22, 2023 at Spectrum Center.
+The contest airs on BSSE and MNMT2.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!